 In A New Hope, Luke Skywalker looks to the horizon on his home planet of Tatooine at the twin suns setting in the distance.
 The desert world orbits not one, but two stars, locked in a binary pair.

 In our own Galaxy several ‘Tatooine’ worlds have been found in the form of exoplanets orbiting two, three or even four stars, though so far all of these have been gas giants.
 No rocky worlds have been spotted yet.

 “A close pair of stars acts much like a single star except that the planet will move back and forth a little as the stars swirl around each other,” says Ben Bromley, professor of physics and astronomy at the University of Utah.

 “While this additional jostling is not a huge effect, it is enough to cause the building blocks of planets to crash into each other, leading to the destruction, not the growth of a planet.”

-However when Bromley simulated the growth of planets in a debris disc surrounding a double star he found that they could form even under these unstable conditions.
+However when Bromley simulated the growth of planets in a debris disc surrounding a double star (like Zeta Reticuli in the southern hemisphere sky) he found that they could form even under these unstable conditions.

 “Despite the jostling, the building blocks can settle on orbits that ebb and flow with the stars’ motion, and then they don’t destroy themselves when they collide.
 In this way planets can grow.”